alemaulou/alemaulou/readme.md

 ### Alessandro Lou

 ✌️ Hello there!
 I'm Alessandro.
-I am a L&D Specialist and Yoga Instructor. :)
+I work in tech and and teach yoga! :)

 🏡 I currently reside in San Francisco, California.